university-of-york/uoy-app-course-search/README.md

 #### Deploying to your own AWS account

-You can run Course Search in your own AWS sandbox.
+You can run Course Search in your own AWS account.
 Make sure you've got an active token under `~/.aws/credentials` (e.g. by logging into your account with `saml2aws`) and then run:

 ```
 npm run deploy:dev
 ```

 If you want to deploy a version that queries the production version of the Courses API, run:

 ```